sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/1500 - coverage.md

 **Notes**

-- Sensible excludes fields listed in the Suppress Output method when calculating the coverage score.
+- Sensible excludes fields listed in the Suppress Output method when calculating the coverage.
-- Sensible includes fields output in [sections](doc:sections) when calculating the coverage score.
+- Sensible includes fields output in [sections](doc:sections) when calculating the coverage.
-- The overall coverage score for a portfolio document is the average score of all subdocument outputs.
+- The overall coverage for a portfolio document is the average of all subdocument coverages.